The Zen of Convex

 Queries are the reactive, automatically cacheable, consistent and resilient way to propagate data to your application and its jobs.
 With very few exceptions, every read operation in your app should happen via a query function.

-Keep reactor functions light & fast
+Keep sync engine functions light & fast

 In general, your mutations and queries should be working with less than a few hundred records and should aim to finish in less than 100ms.
 It's nearly impossible to maintain a snappy, responsive app if your synchronous transactions involve a lot more work than this.